-• Pants Lightweight blends that dry quickly.
-2+ for field work, 2+ jeans/leggings/normal pants for day-to-day, and comfy pants for around the center.

-• Shorts Minimum of 3-inch seam for shorts worn in town.
-Past students recommend athletic shorts.

-• T-shirts and Tank tops Keep them loose-fitting with no midriff exposed.

-• Long-sleeved shirts A mix of synthetic fabrics and cotton.

-- Casual/nice clothes for town.
-Enough for a week. - Sweater, sweatshirt, and sweatpants

-•Waterproof jacket with a hood or Poncho Water resistant is not sufficient.

-• Underwear and Socks including mostly light wool or synthetic (not cotton) hiking socks and some knee-high socks for use with rainboots.

-- Pajamas appropriate for shared spaces - Swimsuit non-revealing one-piece or two-piece - Sun hat and sunglasses Hat should have brim. - Hiking boots Over-the-ankle and preferably waterproof. - Sneakers or other casual shoes.

-• Rain boots Lightweight, shin-high boots with good tread are best.
-Can buy locally unless you have a very large or small shoe size.

-• Sheets, a pillow, and mosquito net will be provided at the center.

-• Towels 2 large shower towels and 1 face/hand towel for trips.
-Quick dry towels are best!

-• Toiletries and Laundry detergent Basic items can be purchased in town but bring enough for at least a week.
+- Pants Lightweight blends that dry quickly.
+2+ for field work and 2+ normal pants for day-to-day. - Shorts Runners may want a few pairs of athletic shorts. - T-shirts and Tank tops - Long-sleeved shirts 4+ for field work.
+A mix of synthetic fabrics and cotton. - Casual/nice clothes for town.
+Nothing that cannot be ruined - Lightweight jacket and warm layers - •Waterproof jacket with a hood or Poncho Water resistant is not sufficient. - Underwear and Socks including light wool or synthetic (not cotton) hiking socks. - Pajamas appropriate for shared spaces. - Sun hat and sunglasses Hat should have brim. - Swimsuit - Hiking boots Over-the-ankle recommended. - Sneakers or other casual shoes. - Sandals with heel straps. - Flip flops for showering. - Sheets, a pillow, and towels will be provided at the center - Toiletries Basic items can be purchased in town but bring enough for at least a week.
 Preferably biodegradable.

-• Masks and COVID tests Bring enough masks to last the duration of the program and home rapid tests.

-Record of immunizations and Health history

-• Personal first-aid kit including Anti-itch creams, Neosporin, Bacitracin, Tylenol, Ibuprofen, Pepto Bismol, Band-Aids, Tape, Tweezers, Nail clippers, Antihistamines, Pro-biotics, Antidiarrheals, Vitamin C, Cold medicines, Hydration salts, etc.

-• Prescriptions Overseas prescriptions are not always accepted.
+- Masks and COVID tests Bring enough masks to last the duration of the program and home rapid tests. - Record of immunizations and Health history - Personal first-aid kit including Anti-itch creams, Neosporin, Bacitracin, Tylenol, Ibuprofen, Pepto Bismol, Band-Aids, Tape, Tweezers, Nail clippers, Antihistamines, Pro-biotics, Antidiarrheals, Vitamin C, Cold medicines, Immune boosters, Hydration salts/Liquid IV, etc. - Prescriptions Overseas prescriptions are not always accepted.
 Bring adequate supplies of prescription medications to last the duration of the program alongside doctors' prescriptions to avoid customs delays.
-Think about inhalers, allergy medication, contacts/glasses, etc.

-Motion sickness medication/ Dramamine/ Ginger chews

-• Period care Students can purchase basic period products in town.
-We encourage menstrual cups or environmentally friendly, biodegradable options.

-• Computer that can open Microsoft Office documents offline and has a USB port.

-Headlamp with extra rechargeable batteries

-Flashlight is not a replacement but can be brought additionally.

-- Umbrella Can buy locally.

-- Gardening gloves

-- Day pack Suitable for taking gear into the field.
-15-30L recommended.

-• Weekend bag to bring on overnight field excursions or weekends.
+Think about inhalers, allergy medication, contacts/glasses, etc. - Motion sickness medication/ Dramamine/ Ginger chews - Period care Students can purchase basic period care in town.
+We encourage menstrual cups or environmentally friendly, biodegradable options. - Flash drives and/or External hard drive At least 1 GB recommended. - Computer that can open Microsoft Office documents offline and has a USB port. - Surge protector and Plug adaptors - Dry bag or Waterproof daypack cover Students can also consider several smaller dry bags or sturdy plastic bags.
+Gallon-sized Ziploc bags work well. - Day pack Suitable for taking gear into the field.
+15-30L recommended. - Weekend bag to bring on overnight field excursions or weekends off.
 35-55L recommended.

-- Notebooks and Pens/Pencils Can buy locally. - Water bottles 2 bottles with at least 1L capacity each. - Sunscreen 1+ bottles.
-Lotion recommended. - Insect Repellant 1+ bottles.
-Lotion recommended.
+Soft-sided. - Notebooks and Pencils Can buy locally. - Water bottles 2 bottles with at least 1L capacity each. - Sunscreen 1+ bottles.
+Can buy locally. - Insect Repellant 1+ bottles.

-• Tupperware and Travel mugs for packing lunches.
 Can buy locally.